Axia-Tech/AXIA-wiki/docs/general/axialunar/axialunar-claims.md

 Once you've downloaded MyCrypto and have it running locally (we recommend an air-gapped computer for maximum security), you can start by navigating to the Claims app on the AXIASolar-JS UI.
-Select the account you would like to claim the KSM into and click the blue "Continue" button to proceed.
+Select the account you would like to claim the LUNAR into and click the blue "Continue" button to proceed.
 Your screen should look something like this:

 ![Claim Step 1](../../assets/axialunar/claim/claim-1.png)

-The hex encoded string that follows the sentence: "Pay KSM to the AXIALunar account:" is the hex-encoded public key of your AXIALunar account, minus the `0x` prefix.
+The hex encoded string that follows the sentence: "Pay LUNAR to the AXIALunar account:" is the hex-encoded public key of your AXIALunar account, minus the `0x` prefix.
 To verify that the public key is correct you can use the Subkey tool to inspect your address.